CosmosContracts/mainnet/juno-1/v2_1_0_PATCH.md

 - **Until you have patched your node, it is vulnerable**
 - **Until 2/3 of validators have patched their nodes, the network is vulnerable**

+So you can understand our desire to get the entire validator set _patched as soon as possible_.

 For this update, you should update using the patched binary supplied on the `v2.1.0` release.
 It contains a statically compiled wasmvm that needs to be built on alpine.

 This patched `junod` binary can be run on a linux box.
 It was built on alpine and has been tested on various Ubuntu LTSs and Debian bullseye.
 If you are concerned about your OS, then try patching a sentry first before patching your validator.